List of Record of Lodoss War characters: Ashram

 Known as the "Black Knight," Ashram is a highly skilled warrior and the former retainer and right-hand aide of Emperor Beld.
 He served Beld during the War of Heroes, and was sent on the front to deal with any possible resistance.
 After the death of Beld at the hands of Karla the Grey Witch in the OVA (or Kashue in the TV series), Ashram took up his blade, the Demon Sword Soul Crusher and returned to Marmo to regroup.
 Later on, Ashram seeks to dominate Lodoss rather than conquer it, as he looks for one of the governor's treasures, the Scepter of Domination.
 After the destruction of the scepter, Ashram is believed to have died in the fires of Fire Dragon Mountain, but it is later revealed that one of the agents of Wagnard sacrifices his powers (stripped by Wagnard himself) in order to save his life.

 Ashram is voiced by Akira Kamiya in the original OAV, and by Shō Hayami in the TV series.
-In the English version, he is voiced by John Knox in both series.
+In the English version, he is voiced by John Knox in both series, and by Ken Webster in Legend of Crystania.